Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

    For the *isolation_level* parameter, please see the :attr:`Connection.isolation_level` property of :class:`Connection` objects.

-   SQLite natively supports only the types TEXT, INTEGER, REAL, BLOB and NULL.
+   SQLite natively supports only the types TEXT, INTEGER, FLOAT, BLOB and NULL.
 If you want to use other types you must add support for them yourself.
 The *detect_types* parameter and the using custom **converters** registered with the module-level :func:`register_converter` function allow you to easily do that.